 If food has burned on, sprinkle the grid with detergent while hot and cover with wet paper towels or a dishcloth.
 Soaking the pan will remove burned-on foods.

-The broiler pan and grid may be cleaned with a commercial oven cleaner.
+The broiler pan may be cleaned with a commercial oven cleaner.
+Do not use an oven cleaner on the grid.
 Both the broiler pan and grid can also be cleaned in a dishwasher.